XRPLF/rippled/Builds/XCode/README.md

 sudo make install
 ```

-If you have installed `protobuf` via brew, the simplest way to avoid conflicts is
+If you have installed `protobuf` via brew - either directly or indirectly as a
+dependency of some other package - this is likely to conflict with our specific
-likely to just uninstall it.
+version requirements.
+The simplest way to avoid conflicts is to uninstall it.
+`brew ls --versions protobuf` will list any versions of protobuf
+you currently have installed.

 ### Install OpenSSL